Octo8080X/fresh_lucia_plugin/README.md

 });
 ```

-# Use session in route
+# Use session in routes

 Session data is contained in context.